flowcontrol12/docu/docs/03-Installation-Guide/02-Lets-Start/index.md

 ## **Welcome**

 The ***Let's Start*** screen appears upon the first login to the machine and is used to fill in basic system options.
-The minimum requirement is to fill in the [license information4*2#license).
+The minimum requirement is to fill in the [license information](#license).
 The completion of other information is optional but recommended for smooth system operation.

 ![Let's Start](assets/lets-start.png)